What is the Gridiron Show?

 How long is the Gridiron Show?

 We work really hard to make sure that neither half lasts more than 45 minutes.
 Of course, that depends on how much you laugh!

 Who’s in the Gridiron Show?

 Our rule is: You gotta be a journalist to be in front of the curtain, except for the emcee, who is often a well known public figure.
-Most of our cast comes from staffs of the local newspaper, TV and radio stations, public relations agencies and faculty of the university journalism department.
+Most of our cast comes from staffs of the local newspaper, TV and radio stations, public relations agencies and faculty of the University of Arkansas journalism department.
 We also are lucky enough to get journalism students involved each year.

 One thing’s for sure: If you’re a newsmaker, you won’t be on the stage, but we hope you’ll join the audience!
 It’s our turn.

 Who writes the Gridiron Show?